laravel/docs/precognition.md

 </div>
 ```

-Any validation errors returned during a validation request or a normal form submission will automatically populate in form's `errors` object:
+Any validation errors returned during a validation request or a form submission will automatically populate the form's `errors` object:

 ```html
 <div v-if="form.errors.email">